fjulian/kdl_parser/README.md

 Once, you're happy with the training examples, press "Build rules" to generate the rules.

 Then, after rearranging the objects, you can let the system classify the current situation by pressing "Classify".
 Monitor the terminal output of the server of the result.

+To let the system ask for the label of a certain state of its choosing, press "inquire" while the simulation is running.
+Afterwards, if the predicate holds in the new state, press "confirm" and otherwise "deny".

 ## Other